synw/django-alapage/README.md

 - Optionnal: add `"jssor",` to INSTALLLED_APPS if you plan to use the slideshows
 - Optionnal: add `"zongo",` to INSTALLLED_APPS if you plan to use the presentations

-Warning: if you change these settings afterwards you will need to run the migrations again
+Warning: if you change these optional settings afterwards you will need to run the migrations again.

 - urls.py: